euske/pyrexecd/README.md

 ## How to Use:

   1. `> pip install pyrexecd`
-  1. Run PyRexec.pyw.
+  1. Run `PyRexec.pyw`. <br>
      It generates a new host key and opens a config directory (`AppData\Roaming\PyRexecd`).
-  1. Put your public key into the config dir.<br>
+  1. Put your public key into the config dir. <br>
     `> copy your\id_rsa.pub authorized_keys`
-  1. Run PyRexec.pyw again.
+  1. Run `PyRexec.pyw` to start the server.

 ## Command Line Sytax: